GPlates/gplates-web-service/README.md

 # gplates-web
 repository for demoing gplates web services with different languages

+#### [This repo will be kept private to begin with - once it is ready for public consumption we will move it to the 'gplates' github account]

+## Contents
+- files for the django framework
+- examples of making requests to this server using python (ipython notebooks)
+- examples of making requests to this server using R (tested in Rstudio)
+- examples of making requests to this server using bash/GMT
+- folder containing a store of different reconstruction model files

+## Notes on django setup
 Some instructions to set up your own django server and make an app like the one in this repo

 1. Install django